ap0phasi/DeltaDuckDistributed/README.md

 ![DeltaLake Load](https://github.com/ap0phasi/DeltaDuckDistributed/blob/main/media/DeltaLake_Load.png)

 As the DeltaLake worker expects the subdirectory containing the csv files to be in *data/raw*, we can just provide the subdirectory name.
 We can choose if we want to create/overwrite a DeltaTable or if we want to append to an existing one.
 Finally, we provide the name of the DeltaTable and then press Load.
-After a moment the message should indicate the DeltaTable was successfully created or updated.
+After a moment we will see our DeltaLake directory table indicates the DeltaTable was successfully loaded.

 ### DuckDB Analysis
 Once DeltaTables are created, our DuckDB worker can be used to directly query this DeltaTable in a zero-copy streaming fashion to produce charts and tables.
 As queries can be used to also create in-memory DuckDB tables, we will need a way to specify if we are trying to read from a DeltaTable or a DuckDB table.
 To accomplish this we introduce a new query convention to specify the reading from a DeltaTable: